 Morehead City Field Site

-2012 Capstone Project
+2015 Capstone Project

+This year there will be a complete run-throughs of the Captstone Presentation- on December 3th at 10:30am for the public.
 The Capstone Project is a semester-long, team-oriented effort focused on a marine science issue or problem, designed to engage undergraduate students with hands-on experience in the field and laboratory.

 To view the google calendar for all area seminars, including those at IMS, DUML, and CMAST, please visit this link.